kinow/kinoshita.eti.br/_posts/2018-08-11-uuids-in-apache-jena.md

 ---
-title: UUID's in Apache Jena
-time: '19:02:16'
-author: kinow
+date: 2018-08-11 19:02:16 +1300
+layout: post
 tags:
 - apache software foundation
 - java
 - jena
 - opensource
+title: UUID's in Apache Jena
 ---

 In this post I won't talk about what are UUID's, or how they work in Java.